Country

 37

-DEFENSE-NET - F5 currently shows 181 prefixes and 43 upstream, downstream, or peer relationships.
+DEFENSE-NET - F5, Inc. currently shows 181 prefixes and 43 upstream, downstream, or peer relationships.
 Larger prefix inventories often indicate broader network footprint, but they should still be read together with country and peering context.

 ASN landing pages are more useful than a single IP page when you want cloud provider attribution, routing research, infrastructure comparison, or network topology analysis at the organization level.

-DEFENSE-NET - F5 is currently associated with an unknown region.
+DEFENSE-NET - F5, Inc. is currently associated with an unknown region.
 Country data is only a starting point; the more important signals are the organization name, website, prefix volume, and peering relationships that reveal whether the network behaves like a cloud platform, ISP, CDN, or enterprise backbone.

 This page is currently showing live ASN data that can be used for peer, prefix, and network scale analysis.
 The most useful next step is usually to return to a related IP landing page, then compare that concrete address with this ASN profile and with broader topic pages for routing, cloud attribution, or WHOIS ownership analysis.